instructed-glacier-model/igm-doc/docs/about/transition-IGM-2-to-3.md

 The `oggm_shop` module now exclusively handles downloading data (e.g., RGIXXXX folders) using OGGM and converting it into a NetCDF file (`input.nc`) that adheres to IGM's naming conventions.
 However, it no longer performs the task of loading this data into IGM.
 To process the downloaded data, you must pair `oggm_shop` with either the `load_ncdf` or `local` modules.

 For example, if you use `oggm_shop`, you must include `load_ncdf` or `local` as additional `inputs` modules in your configuration.

+## `oggm_shop`

+The oggm_shop module has been substantially re-organized.

+Parameters `RGI_version` and `RGI_product` were removed since there are directly deduced from the RGI ID

+## `utils` re-structuring

+The former `utils.py` file has been re-structured forlder-wise for clarity, this means that some import like

+`from ..utils import getmag`

+must be changed to

+`from igm.utils.math.getmag import getmag`

 ## Default Parameter Value Changes (Upcoming Release)